Read This First

 Prompt 1: List the possible causes behind a word falling into disuse.

-The central claim is this: Understanding these causes can provide valuable insights into the dynamic nature of language and how it reflects changing technologies, social norms, and cultural contexts.
+In plain terms: Understanding these causes can provide valuable insights into the dynamic nature of language and how it reflects changing technologies, social norms, and cultural contexts.

 Obsolete technologies

 As technology advances, terms associated with outdated technology naturally decline.
-Examples : Floppy disk, videotape, dial-up
+Examples: Floppy disk, videotape, dial-up

 Outmoded practices

 Terms related to practices that are no longer in common use due to technological changes.
-Examples : Typesetting, icebox, horse-drawn
+Examples: Typesetting, icebox, horse-drawn

 Changing lifestyles

 Words that relate to old ways of living or customs that are no longer prevalent.
-Examples : Hearth, larder, chambermaid
+Examples: Hearth, larder, chambermaid

 Taboo shifts

 Words that fall out of use because they become culturally insensitive or politically incorrect.
-Examples : Colored, Oriental, handicapped (in certain contexts)
+Examples: Colored, Oriental, handicapped (in certain contexts)

 Examples